juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { totalPrice };
 ```

-In the checkout side menu component the function `totalPrice()` is imported, and then used below, using the `cartProducts` as an argument.
+In the Checkout Side Menu component, the function `totalPrice()` is imported and then used below, with the `cartProducts` array as an argument.

 CheckoutSideMenu: